gmac/graphql-stitching-ruby/README.md

 ![Stitched graph](./docs/images/stitching.png)

 **Supports:**
+- All operation types: query, mutation, and subscription.
 - Merged object and abstract types.
-- Multiple and composite keys per merged type.
 - Shared objects, fields, enums, and inputs across locations.
+- Multiple and composite type keys.
 - Combining local and remote schemas.
 - File uploads via [multipart form spec](https://github.com/jaydenseric/graphql-multipart-request-spec).
 - Tested with all minor versions of `graphql-ruby`.

 **NOT Supported:**
 - Computed fields (ie: federation-style `@requires`).
-- Subscriptions, defer/stream.
+- Defer/stream.

 This Ruby implementation is a sibling to [GraphQL Tools](https://the-guild.dev/graphql/stitching) (JS) and [Bramble](https://movio.github.io/bramble/) (Go), and its capabilities fall somewhere in between them.
 GraphQL stitching is similar in concept to [Apollo Federation](https://www.apollographql.com/docs/federation/), though more generic.
 The opportunity here is for a Ruby application to stitch its local schemas together or onto remote sources without requiring an additional proxy service running in another language.
 If your goal is to build a purely high-throughput federated reverse proxy, consider not using Ruby.